AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - Meaning
    * - ``oiio:dither``
      - int
-     - If nonzero and outputting UINT8 values in the file, will add a small amount of random dither to combat the appearance of banding.
+     - If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.
    * - ``oiio:ioproxy``
      - ptr
      - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for